ROBERT SIEGEL, HOST:

 While Senator Marco Rubio was delivering the Republican response to the State of the Union, some networks arranged dial sessions.
 Viewers rated the speech phrase by phrase with handheld devices, registering what they liked or didn't like.
 The usual algorithms formed at least a pseudo-social scientific appraisal of the speaker.
 Over on another cable channel, another vital appraisal was in the works, minus high-tech devices.
 Michael Dougherty was looking over seven dogs, deciding which would be named top dog at the Westminster Kennel Club Dog Show.

-DAVID FREI: Tonight's best in show winner for the 137th Westminster Kennel Club Dog Show is the affenpinscher.
+MICHAEL DOUGHERTY: Tonight's best-in-show winner for the 137th Westminster Kennel Club Dog Show is the affenpinscher.

 (SOUNDBITE OF CHEERING)

 SIEGEL: That was the voice of David Frei, spokesman for the Westminster Kennel Club and also the man who does the play-by-play on television every year, talking about Banana Joe, the affenpinscher who won best in show.
 Affenpinschers weigh about six and a half pounds.
 This one is all black.
 They're terriers.
 They come from Germany.
 And one of Banana Joe's first perks as best in show at Westminster was the traditional day-after lunch at Sardi's.
 And that's where we caught up with Mr. Frei and also with Banana Joe.

 FREI: You know, he loves being the world's newest single-name celebrity, and he's handled it very well.
 Now, here we are at Sardi's for the annual steak on a silver platter that goes to the Westminster winner, served by the owner, Max Klimavicius.